e1r1kk/e1r1kk.github.io/_posts/2025-10-06-metaCTF-August-CTF-writeups.md

 ![gameSummary](\assets\images\August2025MetaCTF\gameSummary.png)

 My immediate question when presented with a single text box for submitting answers was, "I wonder if I can inject some SQL?"
-So I inputted ' OR 1=1;-- just to test the waters and submitted it as my answers.. and was rewarded the points..?
+So I inputted **' OR 1=1;--** just to test the waters and submitted it as my answers.. and was rewarded the points?
 Interesting...

 ![firstInjection]"\assets\images\August2025MetaCTF\firstInjection.png"